Public Works & Utilities

 Property owner attempting to clear blockages on their private property should be aware that although it's rare, it’s possible that a natural gas line has unintentionally been installed through a sewer line.
 If you’re dealing with a wet basement due to a backed up sewer it’s important to put safety first.
 For a FREE natural gas sewer safety inspection, call Ontario One Call at 1-800-400-2255

-The Town of Renfrew's winter maintenance program is carried out by using a set of standards that vary depending on the class of street cleared.
-These quality standards provide for the safe and efficient movement of traffic, and a consistent level of service throughout the Town.
+The Town of Renfrew's winter maintenance program is carried out by using a set of standards that vary depending on the category of street cleared.
+These quality standards exceed provinicial minimum maintenance standards and provide for the safe and efficient movement of traffic, and a consistent level of service throughout the Town.
 For more information regarding the Town's Snow and Ice Policy CLICK HERE.

 The Town understands that accumulation of snow and ice can cause concern and challenges to residents.
 During heavy snow fall events, staff are often working around the clock, and therefore we do ask that residents remain patient, understanding, and stay off the road when possible.
 If you have concerns regarding winter maintenance, please contact the Development & Works Department at 613-432-8166 x 300 or email@example.com.